 If you are pruning plants over winter, always make sure you wait for dry weather.
-If the cut you make is larger than 1cm, immediately apply pruning paste to help prevent infection.
+If the pruning cut you make is larger than 1cm, immediately apply Grosafe Organic Prune N Paste to help prevent infection.

 Certain rootstocks have been known to have better resistance to bacterial canker.
 Always choose a fruit tree from a garden centre, as stone fruit trees grown from seed are more likely to contract diseases.